daogangtang/p2p/ping/README.md

-This is a ipfs/ping/1.0 protocol implementation for nervos p2p.
+This is an ipfs/ping/1.0 protocol implementation for nervos p2p.